lixi-ui/lixi-ui-vue/src/components/time-picker/doc/index.en-US.md

 Can pick an arbitrary time.

-:::demo Use `el-time-picker` label, and you can limit the time range by specifying `disabledHours` `disabledMinutes` and `disabledSeconds`.
+:::demo Use `lx-time-picker` label, and you can limit the time range by specifying `disabledHours` `disabledMinutes` and `disabledSeconds`.
 By default, you can scroll the mouse wheel to pick time, alternatively you can use the control arrows when the `arrow-control` attribute is set.

 ```html
 <template>